Ozone Therapy for PTSD: Theory, Evidence, and How It Compares to HBOT

 Mitochondrial support May improve mitochondrial function and energy production Mitochondrial dysfunction is linked to anxiety and PTSD Preclinical only

-HBOT vs. Ozone Therapy for PTSD
+Ozone therapy versus HBOT for PTSD

-Factor Ozone Therapy HBOT
+Factor Ozone therapy HBOT

 Cost per session $100-300 $200-400